zearp/Nucintosh/README.md

 + Clear NVRAM from the OpenCore picker
 + Install macOS

 \* Installers made with GibMacOS on Windows and Linux require a working internet connection as it uses the recovery image only, it then downloads the full installer from Apple.
-The *createistallmedia* script makes an offline installer.
+The *createinstallmedia* script makes an offline installer.

 ## Post install
 - Remove express card icon: Disable SIP in the OpenCore picker then reset NVRAM and once booted open a terminal and run ```sudo mount -uw / && killall Finder && sudo mv /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu.bak && sudo touch /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu``` -- This no longer works on Big Sur (without lots of effort), but you can use a cool and free app called [Hidden Bar](https://github.com/dwarvesf/hidden) to hide it with instead.